aws/aws-emr-best-practices/website/docs/benchmarks/price_performance.md

 |$/s	|1	|1.5	|
 |Cost ($)	|500	|600	|

-In the above , the same workload on vendor runs in 40s, while EMR runs in 50s.
+In the above example, the same workload on vendor runs in 40s, while EMR runs in 50s.
 While vendor may seem faster, when we factor in price-performance, we see total cost is lower with EMR.
 If runtime is a key requirement, we can increase the # of nodes in relation to performance as illustrated in example 5.

 **Example 5:** Same workload across different pricing models with different # of nodes